timcoggins/instant-chef/README.md

 # Instant Chef!
 Instant Chef is an application to quickly find simple, easy to cook recipes by searching for which ingredients you already have in your fridge.
 The project is currently a series of static HTML pages which dynamically generates links to recipes from a database stored in the file: data.js

-This project written by Liana, Jana and Tim was our first project at the Wild Code School.
+This project was written by Liana, Jana and Tim and is our first project at the Wild Code School.

 View the live site at <https://instant-chef.netlify.app/>